aggie-coding-club/Dog_Nutrition_Plus/README.md

 # Dog_Nutrition_Plus

 Welcome to the readme!

-There is quite a bit more to do here, so yeah.
+***Please use npm install in your console to get the required node modules.